Westgate shopping mall attack: Shootings and initial siege

+Friendly fire incident

+The Recce Company, a specialised unit of Kenya’s General Service Unit (GSU), arrived at around 4:00 PM.
+They entered the mall through the rooftop car park, while Kenya Defense Force soldiers simultaneously entered from the ground floor.
+The two groups were not in communication with each other, which led to them mistakenly engaging in a shoot-out with each other on the first floor of the mall.
+The commander of the Recce Squad, Martin Munene, was killed, and two officers were injured.
+In the aftermath, the Recce Squad members withdrew from the operation, followed by the withdrawal of the army, leaving no Kenyan military presence in the mall for several hours.

 Rescue efforts

-Goran Tomasevic, Reuters chief photographer for East Africa, recorded the first few hours of the attacks in which he described extremely distressed people including children, women and men bleeding from the impact of shrapnel and gunshots.
+Goran Tomašević, Reuters chief photographer for East Africa, recorded the first few hours of the attacks in which he described extremely distressed people including children, women and men bleeding from the impact of shrapnel and gunshots.
 Abdul Yusuf Haji, son of former Defence Minister of Kenya Mohamed Yusuf Haji, on receiving text messages from his brother Noordin Yusuf Haji, an undercover anti-terrorism agent who was stuck inside the shopping center, travelled to the mall with his handgun and entered with other civilian rescuers.
 He helped rescue a mother and her three daughters, providing cover with other armed rescuers.
 Tomasevic's photos of the rescue efforts by civilians were beamed all around the world.